jometzg/openai-chat-rest-examples/create-search-index.md

 This involves a number of steps outlined in the [Indexer operations Azure Cognitive Search REST API](https://learn.microsoft.com/en-us/rest/api/searchservice/indexer-operations) documentation.

+A more comprehensive sample using document chunking and embeddings is create-vector-index.http in this repo.

 ## Create a blob storage data source
 [Create Data Source](https://learn.microsoft.com/en-us/rest/api/searchservice/create-data-source)